netbofia/rworkshop-greenit/README.md

 ## GREEN IT - Introduction to R Workshop

-If you wish to try out these notebooks without having to preform any installation procedures use one of the links bellow, don't forget to download a copy of your notebook because once you leave it will restart.
+If you wish to try out these notebooks, without having to preform any installation procedures, just use one of the links below.
+Don't forget to download a copy of your notebook once your done, because once you leave it will restart.

 #### To run a notebook on your laptop click on the badge bellow: